World of Final Fantasy: Reception

 World of Final Fantasy received "generally favorable" reviews, according to video game review aggregator Metacritic.

-Meghan Sullivan of IGN stated, "World of Final Fantasy is a humorous adventure that is just too cute for words, but its combat and exploration aren’t diverse enough to support a campaign nearly as long as this one.
-However, I did enjoy it for a long time - more than 30 hours - before it wore out its welcome."
-While Heidi Kemps of GameSpot stated, "Unfortunately, you have to put up with a fair amount of frustration and filler before you get to enjoy the best of what World of Final Fantasy has to offer, namely charming writing and Final Fantasy fan service.
-If you’re willing to put up with some of the game’s mundane sequences, you’ll get some enjoyment out of it, but if you’re not a Final Fantasy fanatic, the magic in these moments may be lost altogether."
+Meghan Sullivan of IGN wrote: "World of Final Fantasy is a humorous adventure that is just too cute for words, but its combat and exploration aren't diverse enough to support a campaign nearly as long as this one.
+However, I did enjoy it for a long time - more than 30 hours - before it wore out its welcome".
+Heidi Kemps of GameSpot was more critical to the game: "Unfortunately, you have to put up with a fair amount of frustration and filler before you get to enjoy the best of what World of Final Fantasy has to offer, namely charming writing and Final Fantasy fan service.
+If you're willing to put up with some of the game's mundane sequences, you'll get some enjoyment out of it, but if you're not a Final Fantasy fanatic, the magic in these moments may be lost altogether".

 The PS4 version debuted at number 3 on the Japanese sales charts, with 53,176 copies sold.
 The Vita version debuted at number 4, with 47,159 copies sold.
 The total came to over 100,000 units sold during its first week across both versions.
 By late November, the Vita version was the only version to remain in the top ten.
 Its total Japanese sales by 2017 totalled over 200,000 units.
 In the United Kingdom, it charted at #11 after its first week of retail sales.
 By 2018, the original version of the game had sold 900,000 copies worldwide, which Chiba considered a success.